Legislative Action Center

 Other CPA Activities

-AAI Committee on Public Affairs Chair Elizabeth Kovacs, Ph.D., recently submitted Congressional testimony, on behalf of AAI, to the House appropriations subcommittee that funds NIH.
-AAI recommends that the subcommittee provide an appropriation of at least $32 billion for NIH in fiscal year 2014.
-To view the full testimony, please click here.
+AAI Committee on Public Affairs Chair Clifford Harding, M.D., Ph.D., recently submitted congressional testimony, on behalf of AAI, to the House and Senate Appropriations Subcommittees that fund NIH.
+AAI recommends that the subcommittees provide an appropriation of at least $35 billion for NIH for fiscal year 2017.

 The AAI Public Affairs program advocates for our members by working with Congress, the Administration, and the National Institutes of Health (NIH) to address critically important issues in immunology and the biomedical research field.

 The Committee on Public Affairs (CPA) is a nine-member body, established to stay informed of current public policy issues important to AAI members, develop AAI positions, and to set and achieve public policy goals.
 The CPA leads all public policy efforts of AAI and interacts with relevant government officials and other professional organizations/societies, always advocating for the best interests of science and working to improve the professional lives of immunologists.